microsoft/grover-blocks/lowmc/INSTALL.md

 cd /path/to/qsharp/lowmc
 py qtests.py -v
 ```
-Can also use `python` instead of `py` if PATH is not polluted with a version of Python2.7.
+One can also use `python` instead of `py` if PATH is not polluted with a version of Python2.7.

 ## Python LowMC implementation tests

-If you want to test the Python implementations of LowMC used to test the Q# implementation, run
+If you want to test the Python implementations of LowMC used to test the Q# implementation, run the following.
 ```
 cd /path/to/lowmc
 sage in_place_round_key_generation.py -c 1
 python3 lowmc.py -v
 ```
-The test vectors were generated using the reference LowMC C implementation from https://github.com/LowMC/lowmc
+The test vectors were generated using the reference LowMC C implementation from https://github.com/LowMC/lowmc.